jvanasco/imports_logger/README.md

 The outputs are written to a versioned file as `csv` compatible text files -- one for successful imports, another for failures.

-The outputs are written to an `__imports_parser`
+The output files are written to an `__imports_parser` directory and stored under an incremental `__imports_parser/runs` subfolder.

 This is rough and can be customized.
-This should NEVER NEVER used on production code.
-It is a quick debugging tool.
+This should NEVER NEVER NEVER be used on production code.
+This is a quick debugging tool.

+### DANGER DANGER DANGER

 DO NOT RUN THIS IN PRODUCTION

+### DANGER DANGER DANGER

+SERIOUSLY, DO NOT RUN THIS IN PRODUCTION

-## why would I use this?
+## so why would I use this?

 There are two main use-cases: